 - Will detect and offer to unlock locked or disabled out user accounts!

-- There is also a registry editor and other registry utilities that works under Lnux / Unix, and can be used for other things than password editing.
+- There is also a registry editor and other registry utilities that work under Linux / Unix and can be used for other things than password editing.

-NT stores its user information, including crypted versions of the passwords, in a file called ‘sam’, usually found in \windows\system32\config folder.
+NT stores its user information, including encrypted versions of the passwords, in a file called ‘sam’, usually found in the \windows\system32\config folder.
 This file is a part of the registry, in a binary format previously undocumented, and not easily accessible.